 Kerala is famous for Ayurvedic medicines and cosmetics.
 Different spices, coir products, cashews, tea or coffee, spices, Kathakali masks, shell showpieces, Kasavu Mundu, Nilavilakku, Mural paintings and Nettipattam are certain items you can buy in Kerala.

 ALSO SEE – 15 Things to Buy in Kerala

 Goa Vs Kerala- Trip Duration and Short or Long Trip / Budget:

 The best way to enjoy your destination is by exploring it as a whole and with ease.
-If you are planning for a small trip then Goa is good as average travelling days of Goa is estimated to be more as Kerala is much larger than Goa.
+If you are planning for a small trip then Goa is good as the average traveling days of Goa is estimated to be more as Kerala is much larger than Goa.

-Goa is relatively cheaper than Kerala in every aspect; where you can buy liquor in cheaper rates and experience water sports with the cheapest rate in India.
+Goa is relatively cheaper than Kerala in every aspect; where you can buy liquor at cheaper rates and experience water sports at the cheapest rate in India.

 Goa or Kerala-What kind of trip are you planning for?

-Kerala is good if you are planning for a honeymoon and a unique trip, family trip, beaches, authentic food, houseboat cruise and fewer crowds.
-It i the best destination for familiy holiday, honeymoon and group tours
+Kerala is good if you are planning for a honeymoon and a unique trip, family trip, beaches, authentic food, houseboat cruise, and fewer crowds.
+It is the best destination for family holidays, honeymoons, and group tours.

 Goa is good if you are looking to party around, planning trips with friends’ beaches, cheaper trips, nightlife, and water sports.
 It is the best destination for backpackers, singles, and party lovers.